Cutlery Etiquette 8 Rules: How To Eat With Fork, Knife, and Spoon Right

 If there is one shared butter spreader, use it as a serving utensil.
-Thus, use the butter spreader only to serve yourself.
+Thus, use the butter spreader only to serve yourself, then place it back.

-If each guest has an individual butter spreader, use it only to spread the butter on bread.
+If every guest has an individual butter spreader, use it only to spread the butter on the bread.
 Do not use the butter spreader for anything else.
 Also, do not use another knife to spread the butter.

 How to use meat knives

 Some cuts of meat require a meat knife.
-Meat knives are simply sharper than regular knives.
-Use them as you would use a regular knife.
+Meat knives are just sharper and thicker than regular knives.
+Use them as a regular knife.

-Some seafood requires a pick, a special tool to extract the meat from the claws.
-It is common with crab or lobster.
 Use the pick as you would use a fork.
-However, do not use a pick with a knife.
-Simply hold the claw with one hand, and use the pick with the other.
+However, you should not use the pick with a knife.
+Instead, hold the claw with one hand, and use the pick with the other.

-Other food, such as escargots, require the same type of utensil.
+Other foods, such as escargots or snail, require the same type of utensil.

 How to use a caviar spoon

-Caviar requires dedicated cutlery.
-The only difference is that caviar utensils are made of neutral material, such as bone.
-Use them as you would use regular cutlery.
+Caviar requires dedicated utensils.
+Caviar utensils are made of neutral material, such as bone, to preserve the flavor of the food.
+Use them like regular cutlery.